callahantiff/SemRepRDF/README.md

     <td> 2017AB</td>
     <td> Non-Commercial</td>
     <td> Use of all or parts of the material requires reference to the WHO Collaborating Centre for Drug Statistics Methodology.
 Copying and distribution for commercial purposes is not allowed. <a href="https://www.whocc.no/copyright_disclaimer/">Additional Information</a>.
 Changing or manipulating the material is not allowed.</td>
-    <td> Using concept identifiers and mapping identifiers to ChEBI, GO, UBERON</td>
   </tr>

    <tr>